ChristmasKris/AspectRatioCalculator/README.md

 ## What is this project?

 The Aspect Ratio Calculator is a web-based tool designed to help users quickly calculate and visualize aspect ratios for images, videos, and other media.
-It allows you to enter original dimensions, select from popular aspect ratios, and instantly see the corresponding new dimensions—all with a live preview.
+It allows you to enter original dimensions, select from popular aspect ratios, and instantly see the corresponding new dimensions-all with a live preview.

 ![Main UI](./READMEImages/1.png "Main UI")